aalling93/Custom-made-SAR-speckle-reduction/README.md

 ## Types in filters

+Spekle reduction of SAR images in matlab using different filters:

+-Mean filter.

+-Frost filter.

-Spekle reduction of SAR images in matlab using different filters: -Mean filter.  -Frost filter. -Modified frost filter(added thresholds). -Lee filter(Using Masks, ENL ect).
-Note these fitlers are developed without the use of loops to make them faster.
+-Modified frost filter(added thresholds).

+-Lee filter(Using Masks, ENL ect).

+Note these fitlers are developed without the use of loops in Matlab.

 ## Report with code